ChristianOrr/feature-attribution-methods-jax/README.md

  - Requires more code and complexity than CAM while providing similar accuracy.

+### Guided Grad-CAM

+#### Requirements:
+ - Classification Model: A convolutional neural network.
+ - All the requirements from Grad-CAM and Guided backprop.

+#### Pros:
+ - Fast: Only a single backwards pass is needed.
+ - Class discriminative (localizes the category in the image), shown in [Grad-CAM].
+ - High resolution saliency map.

+#### Cons:
+ - Complex: Need to implement both Grad-CAM and guided backprop.

 ## Installation Requirements

 Jax is a requirement for the notebooks, you can install GPU accelerated Jax by running the command below.